Luz Escamilla: Notable legislation

 During the 2011 Legislative Session, Escamilla pioneered groundbreaking immigration reform legislation, SB60, which would issue illegal immigrants already living in Utah an "accountability card," giving them the right to work without changing their legal status.
 Immigrants would have to pass a criminal background check and learn English to obtain the permit.
 Immigration experts have hailed Escamilla's immigration bill and Escamilla herself as "ground breaking" and "creative."
 While her SB60 did not pass, it was a model for a guest worker program that ultimately did pass the 2011 Legislature.

 Escamilla has also proposed a bill that would protect the rights of fathers against fraudulent adoption practices.
 SB 63 would have allowed a compact of states to share punitive father's records.
 This would help protect father's rights if mothers took their children out of the state without the father's knowledge.
 The bill was not voted on the floor before Utah's 45-day session was completed.

 Escamilla introduced a bill to fund the Utah Department of Environmental Quality to install air and water monitors at the site of the proposed Utah Inland Port, to establish baseline readings for future comparison.
 An environmental impact study of the proposed port has not been completed.

+Personal life

+Escamilla is married to former Arizona state representative Juan Carlos Escamilla.
+He proposed to her on the Utah Senate floor during the 2014 legislative session.
+She is a member of the Church of Jesus Christ of Latter-day Saints.